 1. Droppers matter

-The dropper seatpost has revolutionized much of mountain biking, allowing riders to get in the best position when descending, without having to unclamp or fastening a seat post collar.
+The dropper seatpost has revolutionized much of mountain biking, allowing riders to get in the best position when descending, without having to unclamp and re-fasten a seat post collar.

 For kids, the dropper has even greater functionality.
 Young riders can feel nervous when heading onto new trails, confronted with unfamiliar features.
 To boost their confidence, having a remote dropper seatpost trigger at hand, makes a huge difference, allowing them to independently manage their posture and position on the bike.